isomerpages/pa-cdcnw-deprecated/_cohesion/July 2022/Service Weeks.md

                   <p style="font-family: Arial, serif; font-size: 16px; line-height: 22px; text-align: justify; padding-bottom: 20px;"><em>Being involved in such community events gives me the opportunity to help these people, give them what I have and share with them the happiness I receive."</em></p>

-                  <p style="font-size: medium; font-weight: bold;">Nur Emilya Idora (12), Wellington Primary School and Karuvadiyil Parvathi (16), Woodlands Secondary School</p>

-                  <p style="font-family: Arial, serif; font-size: 16px; line-height: 22px; text-align: justify;">Nur Emilya Idora: <em>"When I came to this event, I felt joy as I was able to help people in need, and hope that we can do more of such events in future."</em></p>

-                  <p style="font-family: Arial, serif; font-size: 16px; line-height: 22px; text-align: justify; padding-bottom: 20px;">Karuvadiyil Parvathi: <em>"Volunteering makes me happy.
-I can volunteer as a group, share my experiences with friends and at the same time, make new fr iends.
-Since it is also holiday period, I can invest my time to do good deeds."

-                  </em></p>

                 </div>

               </div>